 Here’s the painting 101 on paint finish including where they are best suited in your home:

 What is Paint Finish?

 Paint finish, also known as the sheen, refers to how the paint looks when it dries, the texture of the surface that paint creates and how it affects the way colors appear to the naked eye.
 This is the reason you should also consider the surface texture and finish that you want to end up with aside from the paint color itself.
 To help you decide, here are the four main types of finish you can use:

 A flat or matte finish presents a smooth appearance.
 It’s best to use for formal rooms where most gatherings are held such as in your living and dining rooms.
 Flat finishes do not reflect light on the surface and provide the least amount of gloss.
 The best thing about this it helps hide imperfections as it goes smoother over rough surfaces.
 On the other hand, flat paint is harder to keep clean so it’s generally not recommended for kitchens and bathrooms.

 Eggshell paint basically goes well with everything.
 In contrast with flat paint, the eggshell finish is a bit more lustrous than the flat finish but isn’t as glossy as the gloss finish.
 It’s easier to clean than flat paint which means it can be used in high traffic areas.

 The glossy finish reflects the most light.
-It’s the best choice for furniture that are often washed like cabinets and doors.
+It is the best choice for furniture that are often washed, like cabinets and doors.
 Glossy paint needs more coats and requires more preparation when compared to flat paint.